 On the back, there’s a camera with a few sensors above it, along with a fingerprint sensor underneath.
 Around the edge of the phone, you’ll find standard buttons like a power button and volume rocker, but you’ll also get a dedicated camera button, as is often the case on Sony phones.
 There is one feature missing from the outside of the phone, and that’s a headphone jack.
 Thankfully, the phone does come with an adapter, and it also supports Bluetooth 5.0 for an improved wireless connection.

 Like most flagship phones, the Xperia XZ2 is water resistant with an IP68 rating, meaning it’ll withstand submersion up to 1.5 meters of water for about 30 minutes.
-It’s safe to say the phone isn’t built for scuba diving, but if you get it a little wet, it should survive just fine.

-The XZ2 features all the high-end specifications you’d expect from a flagship smartphone.
+The XZ2 features all the high-end specifications you’d expect from a flagship smartphone in 2018.
 Namely, it’s powered by the all-new Qualcomm Snapdragon 845 processor, which is the latest and greatest chip from the chipset manufacturer.
 The processor is coupled with 4GB of RAM and comes with 64GB of storage.
 You’ll also get a MicroSD card slot, allowing you to expand that storage if you so choose.
 That Snapdragon 845 enables a range of nice features, including Qualcomm’s low-power hot word, which lets the phone recognize the “OK Google” hot word even when the display is off, without using much battery.

 Powering the whole thing is a 3,180mAh battery, which isn’t huge but should at least get you through the day.